pillars-framework/docs/docs/articles/advanced/database.md

 Please refer to the _MongoDB.Entities_ [documentation](https://mongodb-entities.com/wiki/Get-Started.html) to get a better understanding.

+## Configuration

+The database configuration can be changed in the [mongosettings.json](../guides/configuration.md#mongosettingsjson)

 ## Entities

 Pillars comes with several _Entities_ already included.
 An _Entity_ defines the structure of a database collection, see [here](https://mongodb-entities.com/wiki/Entities.html).